Claudio999222/Parcel-Sorting-in-Double-DQN/README.md

-# Parcel Sorting with Double DQN
+# Double Deep Q-Learning for Package Sorting

 ## Overview

-This notebook demonstrates the application of Double Deep Q-Learning (Double DQN) to solve the Parcel Sorting problem.
-The Parcel Sorting task involves training an agent to efficiently sort parcels based on their destinations, considering various factors such as parcel sizes and conveyor belt constraints.
+This notebook demonstrates the application of Double Deep Q-Learning (Double DQN) to solve the package sorting problem.
+The task involves efficiently moving packages from one warehouse to another.
+Double DQN is an extension of Deep Q-Learning that addresses the overestimation bias in Q-values.

 ## Key Steps:

-1. **Environment Setup**: Creating an environment that simulates the Parcel Sorting task, including conveyor belts, parcels, and sorting mechanisms.
+1. **Environment Setup**: Creating an instance of the package sorting environment, defining states, actions, and rewards.

-2. **Double DQN Agent Architecture**: Defining the architecture for the Double DQN agent, which includes both online and target networks.
+2. **Double DQN Agent**: Implementing the Double DQN agent architecture, including the primary and target Q-networks.

-3. **Experience Replay Buffer**: Implementing an experience replay buffer to store and sample experiences for more stable training.
+3. **Experience Replay**: Utilizing experience replay to store and sample past experiences for more stable training.

-4. **Training Loop**: Designing the training loop for the Double DQN algorithm to iteratively improve the agent's sorting strategy.
+4. **Training Loop**: Implementing the training loop for the Double DQN algorithm.

-5. **Visualization**: Visualizing the sorting process, agent's actions, and performance metrics during and after training.
+5. **Evaluation**: Evaluating the trained agent's performance on various episodes.

 ## Application:

-- **Automated Parcel Sorting Systems**: Double DQN can be applied to real-world scenarios where automated systems need to efficiently sort parcels based on various criteria.
+- **Warehouse Automation**: This approach can be applied to optimize the sorting process in warehouses, where packages need to be efficiently moved to their respective destinations.

-- **Optimization of Sorting Processes**: The agent learns to optimize sorting strategies, considering the dynamic nature of incoming parcels and conveyor belt configurations.

-- **Adaptive Decision-Making**: Double DQN allows the agent to make adaptive decisions by learning from its experiences and adjusting its sorting policy accordingly.
+- **Handling Dynamic Environments**: Double DQN is designed to handle scenarios where the environment is dynamic, and Q-value overestimation can be an issue.

 ## Results:

-- The trained Double DQN agent should showcase improved parcel sorting efficiency and adaptability to changing conditions.

-- Metrics such as sorting accuracy, throughput, and overall system efficiency can be analyzed to evaluate the agent's performance.
+- The notebook will display results such as total rewards, episode lengths, and the agent's performance in sorting packages.

+- Experiment with hyperparameters, neural network architectures, and training settings to fine-tune the performance.

 ## Note:

-- Ensure that the required dependencies, including Gymnasium, TensorFlow, and other related libraries, are installed before running the notebook.
+- Ensure that the required dependencies, including a suitable deep learning framework, are installed before running the notebook.

-- Adjust hyperparameters, neural network architecture, and training settings based on the specifics of the Parcel Sorting environment and requirements.
+- Adjust the environment, state representation, and action space according to the specifics of the package sorting problem.